FAQ

 Do you travel out of state?

 Yes.
-I photograph weddings throughout the Upper Midwest and neighboring states, and I’m open to traveling farther when it’s a great fit.
+I photograph weddings throughout the Upper Midwest and neighboring states, and I am open to traveling farther when it is a great fit.

 Do you charge travel fees?

-Most Minnesota weddings don’t require a travel fee.
+Most Minnesota weddings do not require a travel fee.

-If your wedding requires extensive driving, overnight accommodations, or flights, I’ll confirm a simple travel quote in advance so there are no surprises.
+If your wedding requires extensive driving, overnight accommodations, or flights, I will confirm a simple travel quote in advance so there are no surprises.

 Privacy